eagle-io/docs/source/topics/views/chart/index.rst

 Chart
 =========

-|icon-chart| Use the Chart View for quickly reviewing your timeseries data in highly interactive charts.
-Choose to group data into charts by Location or by Parameter type.
-Charts are displayed using the chart settings configured for each individual parameter.
+|icon-chart| Use the Chart View for reviewing your timeseries data in highly interactive charts.
+Choose to group data on charts by Location or Parameter type.
+Charts are displayed using the settings configured for each individual parameter.
 See :ref:`Parameter configuration <node-configuration-parameter>` for full details.

 .. note::
 	The view displays content based on the Selected Node in the Workspaces Menu.
 Use filters to quickly target specific parameters or review alarms.